appacademy/jump-start/jumpstart-files/part2/type_conversion_readings.md

 Though it may seem strange to represent 2 as a `String`, we often find use cases for this, such as:

-Write a method, `#time_string` that accepts 3 arguments, hours, minutes, and seconds (all integers).
+Define a method, `#time_string` that accepts 3 arguments: hours, minutes, and seconds (all integers).
 Convert these integers into one contiguous time string that has the following format:

   ```ruby
     "hh:mm:ss"